LineChan/lem_in/README.md

 ## Parsing

-For the parsing I made a **grammatical analysis** of the input format and build my function according to it.
+For the parsing I made a **grammatical analysis** of the input format.
 Note : Any unknown command is ignored (lines starting with ##) and any non compliant or empty lines will automatically stop the parsing.
-The programm process only the already acquired data.
+The programm runs only the data already acquired.

 ```C
 <start>         : <ant> <new_line> <room_list> <new_line> <tube_list>